Skip to content

 - Keeping a slight bend in your knees can help to decrease the pressure on your lower back.

-- See also the alternating dumbbell front raise.
+- See also the band front raise, the barbell front raise, the plate front raise, and the alternating dumbbell front raise.

 Plate front raise video